VivianLi1/Meal-Plan-App/README.md

 # ![logo](./images/logo-small.png) eat in: meal planning made simple
 eat in is an app that allows you to search for recipes and plan your meals.
-Powered by the [edamame API](https://www.edamam.com/).
+Powered by the [edamam API](https://www.edamam.com/).

 Live site: https://vivianli1.github.io/Meal-Plan-App/